Steven-Robertson2229/Counterexamples_to_the_p-t-_adic_Littlewood_Conjecture_Over_Small_Finite_Fields/README.md

 # Collab_Number_Wall
-This project is looking to investigate generating Number Walls primarily using the Paper Folding sequence, looking to find a complete set of tiling for mod 7, and more.
+This project is looking to investigate generating Number Walls primarily using the Paper Folding sequence, looking to find a complete set of tiling for mod 7, mod 11, and more.

 ## Quickstart Testing
 TODO